Commentary: Girl vs. Slushie

 Rating: 6/10, safe to say this was our favorite

-After the wine slushies, we had to cleanse our palette with a cold beer from, The New York State Distellery “Moonshine Bar” which was also offering moonshine slushies, but at that point, we were too slushie’d out to go down that road.
+After the wine slushies, we had to cleanse our palette with a cold beer from, The New York State Distellery “Moonshine Bar” which was also offering moonshine slushies, but at that point, we were too slushie’d out to even think about that.

-So the general consensus is that the fair has a lot of options when it comes to the cold, frozen beverage that is the wine slushie, and sometimes you have to try three of them to figure out that you’re really just more of a beer girl.
+So, here’s our consensus, the fair has a lot of options when it comes to the cold, frozen beverage known as the wine slushie — and sometimes you have to try three of them to figure out that you’re just more of a beer girl.